itt-ustutt/num-dual/docs/examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Consider a function that takes three arguments as input, one of which is vector valued.
-Such a function is e.g. the helmholtz energy, denoted as :math:`A`, a function important in statistical mechanics.
+Such a function is, e.g., the helmholtz energy, denoted as :math:`A`, a function important in statistical mechanics and thermodynamics.
 It is a function of the volume, :math:`V`, the temperature, :math:`T`, and the number of particles of possibly multiple components, :math:`N`.
 Let's define this function (for an ideal gas) and compute some interesting properties.